buyco/go-terminal49/terminal49/docs/ContainersApi.md

 Get a container's transport events

-The canonical transport events for the container.
-These are a verified subset of the raw events may also be sent as push notifications.
+Get a list of past transport events (canonical) for a container.
+All data has been normalized across all carriers.
+These are a verified subset of the raw events may also be sent as Webhook Notifications to a webhook endpoint.
+This does not provide any estiamted future events.
+See `container/:id/raw_events` endpoint for that.

 ### Required Parameters